-Personalised number plates bearing individual names are nolonger outlawed in Kenya as outlined in Section 12 of the Traffic Act but you have to part with a hefty fee to ge a customised number plate.
+Personalised number plates bearing individual names are no longer outlawed in Kenya as outlined in Section 12 of the Traffic Act but you have to part with a hefty fee to get a customised number plate.

 The mark of distinction comes with either having a name inscribed on the metal plate at a price of Sh1 million or getting one that matches with your lucky triple numbers, which costs Sh30,000.

-The National Transport and Safety Authority (NTSA) allows only a maximum of eight and a mini for personalised number platesmum of three characters in capital letters only.
+The National Transport and Safety Authority (NTSA) allows only a maximum of eight and a minimum ( for personalised number plates) of three characters in capital letters only.

 Currently, the number plates are manufactured locally and motorists keep hoping that in the near future number plates will have special features that will help curb, among other things, security threats facing motorists.

 In the case of vehicles for temporary use in the country or for Transit vehicles, please obtain further information from the Registrar of Motor Vehicles in Times Tower, Nairobi, or the Mombasa office located in Customs house.